Contents

 - Sensitive Skin Care: Is Avoiding Irritation the Only Answer?

 - O/X 1.
-Sensitive skin should avoid exfoliation?
+Should sensitive skin avoid exfoliation?

 - O/X 2.
-Is hydration alone enough to stabilize the skin?
+Is sufficient moisturizing enough to stabilize the skin?

 - O/X 3.
 Do skin treatments worsen sensitive skin?